vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_stretch_layout.md

 <a href="index"><img src="images/home_assistant_logo.png" style="margin-left:20px;float: right" alt="Home Assistant logo" height="100px"></a>
 I bought a long-stretched small 8.8" display to show directly my room and important house status on it.

 The default Home Assistant dashboard elements show the text not big enough if you look at it from a distance.
 That's why I created **two custom themes** (to test which looks better) for more contrast and less element borders.
 I also modified several dashboard elements to show the text bigger.

 On this page, I describe how I created the different elements with the corresponding YAML code.
-You can copy-paste is you want to reuse it for yourself.
+You can copy-paste if you want to reuse it for yourself.

 This is how the dashboard looks like on the display: